Romance novellas by women in Nigeria challenge traditions

 “It’s a quiet revolution,” says Ado Ahmed Gidan Dabino, a male novelist, essayist, actor and head of the Kano branch of the Nigerian Writers’ Association.
 “Nothing hard-hitting, but small, small, and gradually challenging.”

-“What they are preaching and doing is not in the Quran,” she says, waving a hand with a flower painted into the palm in violet-colored henna.
+“What they are preaching and doing is not in the Quran, it’s un-Islamic,” she says, waving a hand with a flower painted into the palm in violet-colored henna.
+“They are not really against education — their problem with the education of girls (masks) their own agenda.”

 Although the romance industry caters largely to women, it’s often men who profit.
 The best-known reader on the radio is a man, journalist Ahmad Isa Koko, who raises his voice an octave to imitate a woman’s.